School offer for Special Educational Needs and/or Disabilities

 • When appointing staff and governors, all applicants are treated equally regardless of disability, race or gender in line with all other school policies.

-How we cater for children’s social and emotional health (SEMH)
+How we cater for children's social and emotional mental health (SEMH)

-• All children are monitored through logs on Safeguard and these are updated whenever issues arise or parents/carers inform school of worries/anxieties.
-This is monitored by the SENDCo/Headteacher.
+• All children are monitored through 'Safeguard', which is updated whenever issues arise or parents/carers inform school of worries/anxieties.
+This is monitored by the DSL team which includes the SENCo, Headteacher and Family Support Worker.

-• Strategies are put into place for children who need additional help and reviewed termly.
+• Strategies are put in place for children who need additional SEMH support; these strategies are reviewed termly and discussed with parents or carers.

 • On occasions, outside agencies are involved through the Early Help system.